Hank Foldberg

 Henry Christian Foldberg Sr. (March 12, 1923 – March 7, 2001) was an American college and professional football player who became a college football coach.
 Foldberg played college football for Texas A&M University and the United States Military Academy, and thereafter, he played professionally for Brooklyn Dodgers and the Chicago Hornets of the All-America Football Conference (AAFC).
 He later served as the head football coach of Wichita State University and Texas A&M University.

-Early years
+Early life

 Foldberg was born in Dallas, Texas, and graduated from Sunset High School.

 College career

 Foldberg attended Texas A&M University in College Station, Texas, where he played for the Texas A&M Aggies football team for a single season in 1942.
 He received an appointment to the United States Military Academy at West Point, New York, and played end for coach Earl Blaik's Army Cadets football team from 1944 to 1946.
 Army produced back-to-back undefeated 9–0 records in 1944 and 1945, and the Cadets were recognized as the Associated Press national champions following both seasons.
 As a senior in 1946, Army was again undefeated at 9–0–1, and Foldberg was recognized as a consensus first-team All-American at end.
 As a cadet athlete, he also earned varsity letters in lacrosse and baseball.

 Foldberg resigned from the U.S. Military Academy in 1948, a year short of graduation, citing family financial hardship.